Skip to main content

 • Install the retention knob (P/N: 26800-2) into the CAT40 shank.

-2. Use a flat head screwdriver to remove the battery cover from the OMP40-2 probe.
-Take out the batteries, wait 5 seconds, then reinstall them and secure the cover.
+2. Remove the battery cover with a flat head screwdriver.
+Take the batteries out, wait 5 seconds, reinstall them, and secure the cover.

-• Take out the batteries, wait 5 seconds, then reinstall them and secure the cover.
+• Take the batteries out, wait 5 seconds, reinstall them, and secure the cover.

-• Do not allow coolant or debris to enter the battery compartment.
+• Keep coolant and debris out of the battery compartment.

-• Watch for the LED to flash red, then green, then blue.
+• Watch the LED flash red → green → blue.

-• When the blue LED appears, deflect and hold the stylus to enter configuration mode.
+• At the blue flash, deflect and hold the stylus to enter configuration mode.

 • Do not remove the batteries while the probe is in configuration mode.

-• To exit configuration mode, leave the stylus untouched for 20 seconds.
+• To exit at any time, leave the stylus untouched for 20 seconds.

-• Battery status will flash: 8 red = good, red + blue = low.
+• Battery status flashes: 8 red = good.
+Red + blue repeating = replace the battery.

-• Release the stylus when you see two red flashes followed by a long red flash.
+• Switch-off method: Optical off.
+Menu header is two red flashes then a long red flash.

-• The trigger filter menu will display as two green flashes followed by a long red flash.
+• Enhanced trigger filter: On, 10 ms. Menu header is two green flashes then a long red flash.

-• Deflect and release the stylus until you see two yellow flashes followed by a long red flash.
+• Optical power: Low.
+Cycle until you see two yellow flashes then a long red flash.

 • Leave the stylus untouched for 20+ seconds to save and exit configuration mode.